Lyra, Lyra, Lyra - Nashville, TN

 tastes in a way you never knew it could."

-On the menu there is always some form of a lamb meatball, and its always ordered.
+On the menu, there is always some form of a lamb meatball, and it is always ordered.
 At our first visit to Lyra was a lamb meatball in a savory matzo ball style soup.
-It soaked up such deep, rich flavors a second dish had to be ordered.
-A second visit to Lyra featured a more tangy rich lamb Kefta meatball, served on a creamy kohlrabi puree, and highlighted with a sour cherry sauce.
+It soaked up deep, rich flavors, and a second dish had to be ordered.
+A second visit to Lyra featured a more tangy, rich lamb Kefta meatball, served on a creamy kohlrabi puree and was countered with a sour cherry sauce.
 It played on a balance of sweet and sour, that could only be tasted when all the elements of the dish were on your spoon.

 Last, but not least, was a unique and fabulous dessert.
-A light phyllo dough apricot cup, with an airy cream base was the perfect savory and sweet finish to the meal.
+A light phyllo dough apricot cup, with an airy cream base; the perfect savory and sweet finish to the meal.
 When visiting Nashville, or if you are a local, make sure to stop by Lyra at 935 W Eastland Ave.
 We love them so much at Food & Flowers they are #1 on our top ten places to eat in Nashville, TN.
 Should your restaurant or favorite local food place should be on this list?
 It’s always evolving!
 Food & Flowers will be out to you to visit, eat, and review.
-Contact us with your obsession at email@example.com Or follow us on insta @foodnflowersobsessed or twitter @foodnflowersobs.
+Contact us with your obsession at firstname.lastname@example.org Or follow us on insta @foodnflowersobsessed or twitter @foodnflowersobs.